Josef Martínez

 Josef Martínez began his career with Caracas.
 In 2012, he was acquired by the Swiss Super League club Young Boys before spending a year on loan at Thun.
-In 2014, he was sold to Italian club Torino, and in 2017, Major League Soccer expansion side, Atlanta United FC.
+In 2014, he was sold to Italian club Torino, and in 2017, Major League Soccer expansion side, Atlanta United.
+He later joined Inter Miami for the 2023 season.
 He holds the MLS record for career hat-tricks with six in his first 44 games, the record for cumulative goals in regular and post season with 35, the record for most consecutive games with a goal (15), and formerly held the record for goals in a single season (31 in 2018).
-Additionally, Martinez scored 100 goals in the MLS faster than any single player in league history (125 games).
+Additionally, Martínez scored 100 goals in the MLS faster than any single player in league history (125 games).

 In 2018, Martínez became the most decorated single-season player in MLS history by winning the League MVP, All-Star Game MVP, Golden Boot, and MLS Cup Final MVP.

 He is a former Venezuela under-20 international.
 In 2011, he made his debut for the senior Venezuela national team against El Salvador, and has since represented his nation at three editions of the Copa América.

 Club career

 Caracas

-Martínez made his debut for Caracas FC on 21 August 2010 against Estudiantes de Mérida, entering as a substitute in the 70th minute, won 1–0.
+Martínez made his debut for Caracas on 21 August 2010 against Estudiantes de Mérida, entering as a substitute in the 70th minute, won 1–0.
 He scored his first goal in a 2–2 draw against Deportivo Petare on 21 November 2010.

 Young Boys

-On 3 January 2012, Caracas announced Martínez had been sold to BSC Young Boys of the Swiss Super League for a period of four years along with fellow right-back Alexander Gonzalez.
-He debuted on 5 February 2012 against Servette FC, which the Young Boys won 3–1.
-After a string of good performances, Martínez was called up to the Venezuela national team, as well as awarded his first start for Young Boys on 21 October 2012, in which he scored his first goal for the Swiss club with a volley in the 50th minute against Grasshopper Club Zürich.
+On 3 January 2012, Caracas announced Martínez had been sold to Young Boys of the Swiss Super League for a period of four years along with fellow right-back Alexander Gonzalez.
+He debuted on 5 February 2012 against Servette, which the Young Boys won 3–1.
+After a string of good performances, Martínez was called up to the Venezuela national team, as well as awarded his first start for Young Boys on 21 October 2012, in which he scored his first goal for the Swiss club with a volley in the 50th minute against Grasshoppers.

-Loan to FC Thun
+Loan to Thun

 After one season in the Swiss capital city, he was sent on loan to Thun.
 After scoring eight goals in 18 games with the team from Bernese Oberland, he was momentarily the top scorer in the Swiss Super League and recalled by Young Boys.